m-j-3/ChatGPT-plugin-message-storage/README.md

-# ChatGPT plugin stuff
+# ChatGPT-plugin-message-storage
- seeing what kinda stuff i can make
+ Storing and managing chat messages exchanged with ChatGPT